Skip to main content

 3.8.5.1 RDF TURTLE

 The rdf turtle file, an instance of the Semantic Aspect Meta Model, is the master for generating additional file formats and serializations.
-It can be found in the current version 1.0.0 in the github repository.
+It can be found in the current version 1.0.0 on the GitHub repository.

 [https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.early_warning_notification/1.0.0/EarlyWarningNotification.ttl]

-The open source command line tool of the Eclipse Semantic Modeling Framework is used for generation of other file formats like JSON Schema, aasx for Asset Administration Shell Submodel Template or HTML documentation.
+The open source command line tool of the Eclipse Semantic Modelling Framework is used for generation of other file formats like JSON Schema, aasx for Asset Administration Shell Submodel Template or HTML documentation.

 3.8.5.2 JSON SCHEMA

 A JSON Schema can be generated from the RDF Turtle file.
 The JSON Schema defines the Value-Only payload of the Asset Administration Shell for the API operation "GetSubmodel".
-It can be found in the current version in the "gen" subfolder in the github repository.
+It can be found in the current version in the "gen" subfolder on the GitHub repository.

 [https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.early_warning_notification/1.0.0/gen]